thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ## Why is a synthetic event important?

-The only difference is that the properties of a synthetic event work *identically* across all browsers including IE9 and above.
+The problem with native events is that they don't work exactly the same across all browsers.
 For example, handling native `onMouseEnter` and `onMouseLeave` events has historically been a cross-browser pain point.
+The advantage of a synthetic event is that it works *identically* across all browsers including IE9 and above.

 In this article, you're going to practice how to handle synthetic events and how to leverage their properties in a variety of common use cases.